rerdavies/pipedal/docs/Configuring.md

 PiPedal Wi-Fi hotspot when <b><i>No remembered Wi-Fi connections</i></b> are visible, but this is a riskier option.
 The PiPedal hotspot will be automatically turned on if there are no
 Wi-Fi access points in range that you have previously connected to from your Raspberry Pi, and will be automatically turned on otherwise.
-The risk is that you could find yourself unable to connect to your Raspberry Pi when performing at a local bar, after you have used your Rasberry Pi to connect to the Wi-Fi access point at the coffee shop nextdoor.
+The risk is that you could find yourself unable to connect to your Raspberry Pi when performing at a local bar, after you have used your Raspberry Pi to connect to the Wi-Fi access point at the coffee shop nextdoor.
 (Public Wi-Fi access points usually won't work because devices that are connected to a public access point can't connect to each other).
 Will you ever do that?
 Probably not.
 But there is some risk that you might find yourself unable to connect at a live venue.
 Whether that's an acceptable risk is up to you.